 Blue Cash Preferred Card From American Express

 This card offers 6% cash back at stand-alone supermarkets (limited to the first $6,000 spent annually), 3% cash back at gas stations and select major department stores, and 1% cash back on all other purchases.
-Currently new applicants can earn 150 Reward Dollars after making $1,000 in purchases within the first three months of card membership.
-There is a $75 annual fee for this card, and American Express imposes a 2.7% foreign transaction fee on all charges processed outside the U.S.
+Currently new applicants can earn $150 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
+There is a $0 intro annual fee for the first year of Card Membership, then a $95 annual fee for this card, and American Express imposes a 2.7% foreign transaction fee on all charges processed outside the U.S.

 At publishing time, Chase Freedom Visa and Blue Cash Preferred Card from American Express are offered through Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for either of these cards.
 However, this relationship does not result in any preferential editorial treatment.